BlueManCZ/SIF/README.md

 # Installation

-All you need to do is clone this repository and set the script executable:
+All you need to do is clone this repository and make sure script is executable:
 ```
 git clone https://github.com/BlueManCZ/SIF.git
 cd SIF